Emporda

 Emporda by J.M.
 Blanquez

-She was built in Astilleros Españoles at Sevilla with the numer 212, following her sister ship "Maresme", and was delivered to Marasia on 8 January 1979.
+She was built in Astilleros Españoles at Sevilla with the numer 212, following her sister ship Maresme, and was delivered to Marasia on 8 January 1979.

-Por A. Assiego
+Emporda by A. Assiego

 Her hull was grey and green, Marasia's traditional colours, but few years later was changed to black and red.
 This photo was shot at Málaga on 9 January 1984.

-Photo library of M. Rodríguez Aguilar
+Emporda - Collection M. Rodríguez Aguilar

 Emporda by A. Mantilla

-On this and next photos we can see the "Emporda" rolling when coming in to Antofagasta (Chile).
+On this and next photos we can see the Emporda rolling when coming in to Antofagasta (Chile).

 Due to the swell, which is usual for some months, and that to get into the port is needed to take it from the side, is normal the heavy rolling until getting protection from the breakwater.

-On the third photo, shot from the breakwater, the "Emporda" is berthed at Antofagasta with the town in the background, but the downtown is just to the left.
+On the third photo, shot from the breakwater, the Emporda is berthed at Antofagasta with the town in the background, but the downtown is just to the left.

 Emporda by A. Mantilla